- Give a Gift to the Museum

 Please do not drop off or mail objects without first contacting the museum - we want to make sure that your potential gift is properly identified and cared for.

-3. The Museum Director will discuss your donation with the Museum Curator and NAWCC, Inc., Executive Director.
-The Museum Director will then contact the donor regarding the status of their proposed donation.
+3. The Curator of Collections will discuss your donation with the Museum Director and NAWCC, Inc., Executive Director.
+The Curator of Collections will then contact the donor regarding the status of their proposed donation.